 It serves no master, it is a powerful force that filters the weak from the strong.

 WE ARE IN THE MIDST OF THE BIGGEST ECONOMIC SHIFT IN MORE THAN A CENTURY

 This is the NOW.
 Gone are days of quantity over quality.
-The Romans were correct after all.
-Instead of creating a massive fighting unit, they stuck with the small and cost-effective legion.
+The Romans got it right, instead of creating a massive fighting unit, they stuck with the small and cost-effective legion.
 This made me realize the massive change that just happened over a century, effectively culling the ways of the old.
 Companies that do not adapt simply become part of the casualty of time.

-How, you say?
 You start from the ranks.
 You must enable a yes-ability.
 The management’s work of today should center on enabling immediate action and ensuring that all actions align with the direction and goal of the business.
-It requires a head-on collision as what the managers did at the time of “Mass Production”
+It requires a head-on collision as what the managers did at the time of “Mass Production”.

 The chief indicator of management variation is confusion.
 If there is no clear direction then the people’s organization will not have a sense of direction and will not spot opportunities.
 If there is no single line of sight they will not see the connection of their work, thus not making the best possible decision in their work.

 If people lack the skills and the tools they need to get the desired results, they won’t get results.
 A fatal move to those who do not adapt.
 But organizations that do counter this medieval technique develop new mindsets, one that starts at the top and permeates the entire organization.